INFORMATION FOR

 Celebrating products made from fresh fruit and vegetables, nuts, grains and flours, seeds, pulses, salt flakes.
 Value-added includes bread, biscuits, cakes, sweets, dried fruits or herbs, sauces, preserves, honey and olive oils.

-From 2024 New Zealand made craft chocolate is to be integrated as part of the Outstanding Food Producer Awards.
-International Chocolate Judge and former head judge of the NZ Chocolate Awards, Elle Coco, will lead the chocolate panel judging.
+In 2024 New Zealand made craft chocolate was integrated as part of the Outstanding Food Producer Awards.

 Celebrating products that are made to meet specific dietary requirements.
-For example, food that is free from gluten, dairy, low in carbs or sugar.
+Aside from meat substitutes other products in this category must take a traditional recipe which revises its ingredients to meet a dietary requirement.
+For example, a friand which is traditionally made using almond meal is not gluten free as this is the usual way its made.
+Free from entries can be from recipes updated to be free from gluten, dairy, low in carbs or sugar.
 Meat-free products are also included in this category.

 Celebrating non-alcoholic drinks.
 Examples include fruit juice, hot chocolate, health tonics, flavoured milk drinks, herbal tea, kombucha and kefir.